Nick was elected to the Portland City Council in a special election in 2008, and re-elected to successive four-year terms in 2010 and 2014.

 In 2011, Portland Parks & Recreation won the National Gold Medal for the best managed parks system in the nation.

-Nick graduated from Harvard, and worked as a legislative aide for Massachusetts Congressman Barney Frank.
+Nick graduated from Harvard in 1981 – and worked as a legislative aide for Massachusetts Congressman Barney Frank.
 He received a law degree from Northeastern University in 1986, and spent ten years representing health care workers in New York.

 Nick is passionate about civic engagement.
 He serves on the Advisory Council for Harper's Playground, and he has held leadership positions on the boards of the Oregon Cultural Trust, Volunteers of America, Oregon, and the Housing Authority of Portland (now Home Forward).
-He hosted “Outlook Portland with Nick Fish,” a public affairs show on KRCW, and he is proud to serve as a volunteer judge each year in the We The People competition.
+He hosted “Outlook Portland with Nick Fish,” a public affairs show on KRCW, and he enjoys serving as a volunteer judge each year in the regional We The People competition.

 Nick and his family live in Northeast Portland.
 Their son is a fourth grader in Portland Public Schools; their daughter is a college junior.